appledev0528/SEHS4697_BigData/member3_presentation_script-2.md

 ## Slide 5 — Variable Importance
 **⏱ ~35 seconds**

 > "`varImp(model)` shows review score rating is the #1 predictor at 100, followed by number of reviews at 90.77.
 Most strikingly, **Instant Bookable has zero importance — 0.00**.
 This means enabling Instant Bookable has no effect on Superhost status at all.
-These are independent strategies — which is exactly what Member 5 will explore next."
+These are independent strategies — which is exactly what Jennie will explore later."

 ### Code
 ```r